MartonSarosi/First-person-controller-tutorial/README.md

 ```
 Finally, we are just going to assign a value to our sensitivity and drag our FPP from the Hierarchy into the Player Body slot.
 ![image](https://user-images.githubusercontent.com/79841064/196407291-10a7c1a9-7738-4399-a90f-b8b1bfd2d1fa.png)

+## 3. Movement

+To implement the movement we wil make a script called playerMovement and attach it to the First Person Player.